Title-1

 School districts must adopt guidelines for assessing and identifying students for participation in gifted and talented programs consistent with §120B.11 Subd.
 2 clause (2).
 Guidelines should include the use of: (1) multiple and objective criteria; and (2) assessments and procedures that are valid and reliable, fair, and based on current theory and research.
 Assessments and procedures should be sensitive to underrepresented groups, including, but not limited to, low-income, minority, twice-exceptional, and English learners.
 These guidelines must be included in the district’s CACR plan.

 School districts must adopt procedures for the academic acceleration of gifted and talented students consistent with §120B.11 Subd.
 2 clause (2).
 These procedures must include how the district will: (1) assess a student’s readiness and motivation for acceleration; and (2) match the level, complexity, and pace of the curriculum to a student to achieve the best type of academic acceleration for that student.
-Both readiness and motivation must be assessed, and the procedure must specify how the match between student profile and acceleration type is determined.
+Both readiness and motivation must be assessed.

 School districts must adopt procedures consistent with §124D.02 Subd.
 1 for early admission to kindergarten or first grade of gifted and talented learners, consistent with §120B.11 Subd.
 2 clause (2).
 The procedures must be sensitive to underrepresented groups.
 This is a distinct procedure from general acceleration: it specifically governs how a child younger than the standard enrollment age may be admitted early when evidence of giftedness supports that decision.